 - The claim should attach evidence of the expenses, which can include estimates of likely future expenses not yet incurred.

-Legal Division - Department of Education and Early Childhood Development
+Legal Division - Department of Education and Training

 If a Principal receives any writs, demands or claims for compensation arising from personal injury or property damage, they should immediately refer the matter to Legal Division at the above address, along with copies of all relevant documents (for example correspondence from claimants or lawyers, writs or complaints).

 Under no circumstances should school staff make any admission, offer, promise or payment in relation to a claim.
 It is also not appropriate for school staff to comment or give their opinion on whether the claim is or is not likely to be successful.

 No further action is required by the Principal until they are contacted by Legal Division, a representative of the claims agency or the Department’s external lawyers.

 Principals should cooperate fully with the claims agency’s investigations and any external lawyers engaged by the Department to ensure that claims are finalised promptly.